Chord (concurrency)

 A chord is a concurrency construct available in Polyphonic C♯ and Cω inspired by the join pattern of the join-calculus.
 A chord is a function body that is associated with multiple function headers and cannot execute until all function headers are called.

 Synchronicity

-Cω defines two types of functions synchronous and asynchronous.
-A synchronous function acts like a standard function in most Object-Oriented Language, upon invocation the function body is executed and a return value may or may not be returned to the caller.
-An asynchronous function acts similar to a function that returns void except that it is guaranteed to return immediately with the execution being done in a separate thread.
+Cω defines two types of functions: synchronous and asynchronous.
+A synchronous function acts like a normal function in typical imperative languages: upon invocation the function body is executed, and a return value may or may not be returned to the caller.
+An asynchronous function acts similarly to a synchronous function that immediately returns void, but also triggers execution of the actual code in another thread/execution context.